 CSC will create and schedule a report generation program that will use the system extracts from MV-90 to produce daily metering data report.
 The report will contain all interval data received by MV-90 for each meter on a daily basis.

-CSC will generate the report as a text file in coma delimited format.
+CSC will generate the report as a text file in comma delimited format.

 CSC will manually FTP the report to a site designated by EESO or put on a shared drive.